 A brief history of our fence situation: We live on a hill so a 120′ long cinderblock retaining wall runs the length of our property in back.
 Originally, metal posts were set into that wall to hold up a slat wood fence in the backyard.
 Twenty years ago, when previous owners declined to go halfsies with our neighbors on replacing that original fence, our neighbors installed their own fence 18″ back from the property line (the lattice one).
 Next, the previous owners of our home liked the neighbor’s new fence better than the original fence on the wall so they cut down the posts across half the yard, while leaving half remaining on the side yard (best seen in photos of our sideyard here).
-All this left the backyard with frustrating, cluttered layer of fences:By the time we took ownership of the house, all of it was in awful shape and, most concerning of all, the reminding stretch of original fence was bending from the weight of accumulated earth on top of the wall – not at all it’s intended purpose.
+All this left the backyard with confusing layer of fences:By the time we took ownership of the house, the remaining stretch of original fence was bending from the weight of accumulated earth on top of the retaining wall – not at all it’s intended purpose.
 We had no idea what to do with this mess.
-While our neighbor’s fence provided welcome privacy, it was past life expectancy itself with rotting wood and wonky posts that required regular maintenance to even look passable.
-(Yes, we offered to go halfsies on a whole new fence for them, but that didn’t pan out – and the setback is weird looking from our side anyways.)
+Going halfsies on a new fence with our neighbors didn’t pan out – and the setback is odd from our side anyways.
 Our best course of action seemed to be to replace the original fence on the retaining wall across the entire length of our backyard/sideyard but we were hesitant to add weight on top of the 70 year old, slightly tilting (eek!) wall, and any design would also need to address the retaining overflow problem:Ultimately, we decided to go with a system of post bases bolted into the cinderblock with a stepped retaining system built into the back side, and a fence frame on the front.In our pursuit of a lightweight material for the fence, we took a chance with an experimental option: corrugated polycarbonate.
 It gave us the modern look of corrugated metal, but was extremely lightweight, perfect for our situation.
 (Bonus: it comes in a crazy bright orange color that we almost went with…see more in saved IG stories!)
-Our unique fence requirements were: 1. privacy, not necessarily strength 2. a modern aesthetic 3. lightweight materials and 4. a design that could accommodate additional retaining strength above the wall (ugh).
+Our unique fence requirements were: 1. privacy, not necessarily strength 2. a modern aesthetic 3. lightweight materials and 4. a design that could incorporate additional retaining strength above the wall (ugh).
 With 100′ of fence line, we preferred a cheaper material and one that was low maintenance, but were willing to compromise on both to meet the needs.
 We considered redwood slats, privacy bamboo, corrugated metal, and so much more (canvas panels! vining plants! even vinyl fencing!) but kept circling back to corrugated polycarbonate.
 It checked all our boxes, plus should theoretically be extremely low maintenance.

 FYI the gray polycarbonate looks nearly identical to corrugated metal, the only difference being the slightly darker color and less mirrored surface.
 During the day, we get a huge blast of reflected sunshine, which I love, and the fence color appears as a light metallic silver color.
 When the sun isn’t hitting it, the color is a more subdued dark gray.

 Probably the most fun part of this project was repainting the cinderblocks!
 I wasn’t ready to part with the fun blocks of color, but I decided to update the scheme to better incorporated our tangerine colored fireplace and the new gray fence.
 I am so into it.
 It’s calm but crazy all at once, and fits in with the desert modern feel I’m going for!
 See instructions of how I did this last time here – it’s just regular exterior paint in sample sizes.
 I’ll list colors below.
 Such a cheap and easy way to make cinderblock walls look mid century fun instead of industrial park sad!Next up for the yard is cleaning up this view.
 We decided to remove the fence that separated our backyard from our sideyard.
-I loved that fence and it helped to hide our unsightly trampoline, but it added to the choppy fence feeling and closed off a big chunk of usable square footage that will hopefully house a hot tub one day soon!
-We want to add some privacy plants (probably birds of paradise) along our other neighbor’s fence, put in that hot tub, buy a new trampoline pad, and get to my chair repair pile :)
+I loved that fence and it helped to hide our unsightly trampoline, but it added to the choppy fence feeling and closed off a big chunk of usable square footage.
+We want to add some privacy plants (probably birds of paradise) along our other neighbor’s fence, maybe put in a hot tub, buy a new trampoline pad, and get to my chair repair pile :)

 Sources and project links: